dylondark/aml-project3/README.md

     - A- = 10
         - (Partial Phase of an Annular Solar Eclipse (pre-annular) - partial phases of an annular solar eclipse before the annular phase)
     - An = 11
+        - "Ascending Node" refers to the point where the moon's path (orbit) intersects with the ecliptic plane
     - P = 12
         - (Partial Solar Eclipse)
     - Pb = 13